 The Company's footwear wholesale businesses sell primarily to department stores and independent retailers across the United States.
 Receivables arising from these sales are not collateralized.
-Customer credit risk is affected by conditions or occurrences within the economy and the retail industry as well as by customer specific factors.
-In the footwear wholesale businesses, one customer accounted for 19%, one customer accounted for 9%, one customer accounted for 8% and one customer accounted for 7% of the Company's total trade receivables balance as of May 4, 2019.
+Customer credit risk is affected by conditions or occurrences within the economy and the retail industry as well as by customer-specific factors.
+In the footwear wholesale businesses, one customer accounted for 21%, two customers each accounted for 9% and no other customer accounted for more than 6% of the Company's total trade receivables balance as of November 2, 2019.